elhadriyassine/Stock_market_visualization/README.md

 The primary goal of this tool is to help users quickly analyze a stock's performance by displaying its price movements alongside commonly used technical indicators.
 This enables traders and investors to identify trends, potential entry/exit points, and overall market sentiment.

 # How It Works
-The script is built on three core libraries:
+The tool is built on three core libraries:

-yfinance: Used to fetch historical market data (Open, High, Low, Close, Volume) from Yahoo Finance.
+- yfinance: Used to fetch historical market data (Open, High, Low, Close, Volume) from Yahoo Finance.

-plotly: A powerful plotting library that creates dynamic and interactive charts, allowing for features like zooming, panning, and hovering for data points.
+- plotly: A powerful plotting library that creates dynamic and interactive charts, allowing for features like zooming, panning, and hovering for data points.
 The plotly_dark theme is used to provide a modern, eye-pleasing aesthetic.

-ipywidgets: Provides the interactive dropdown menus that allow the user to select the sector, stock, and time horizon without modifying the code.
+- ipywidgets: Provides the interactive dropdown menus that allow the user to select the sector, stock, and time horizon without modifying the code.

-The script's core logic is handled by the get_stock_data and plot_with_indicators functions:
+The tool's core logic is handled by the get_stock_data and plot_with_indicators functions:

   Data Fetching: The get_stock_data function uses yfinance to download historical data for a specified stock and time period.
 It also calculates several technical indicators:

   Moving Averages (MA10 & MA50): The average closing price over the last 10 and 50 periods, respectively.

   Relative Strength Index (RSI): A momentum oscillator that measures the speed and change of price movements.

   Bollinger Bands (BB_Upper & BB_Lower): A volatility channel that shows a stock's typical price range.

 Interactive Plotting: The plot_with_indicators function takes the fetched data and constructs a multi-panel chart using plotly.subplots.
 It separates the visualization into three distinct subplots for clarity: